MagdaPuch/graphql-editor/README.md

 - Visual GraphQL Editing
 - GraphQL Monaco-based IDE
-- Selection observer - when a node is clicked in visual Graph, it automatically scrolls the code to the same node. <!-- unfinished sentence: When cursor is moved in code space-->
+- Selection observer - when a node is clicked in visual Graph, it automatically scrolls the code to the same node <!-- unfinished sentence: When cursor is moved in code space-->
 - Automatically bound interfaces - when interface is implemented on type fields of the interface add to the type.
 If it is already implemented editing interface edits all implementing nodes
-- Writing,generating and displaying GraphQL Documentation in markdown.
-Generating GraphQL docs out of GraphQL descriptions in markdown
+- Writing,generating and displaying GraphQL Documentation in markdown
+- Generating GraphQL docs out of GraphQL descriptions in markdown
 - Comparing different versions of GraphQL schemas - with special node-sort nodes and its fields to show the real difference in GraphQL Schema on AST without getting distracted by line numbers

 <br />